airpair/creating-container-components-part-2-angular-1-directives/post.md

 *Design credit: [Rachael L Moore](http://morewry.com)*

-Generally speaking, the safest time for DOM manipulation is the link (aka post-link) function because a parent directive’s link function will run AFTER the child directives have already been found and linked.
+Generally speaking, the safest time for DOM manipulation is the link (aka post-link) function because a parent directive’s link function will run **after** the child directives have already been found and linked.

 So the link function is really the one we want to use.
 All we have to do is add a link function to our directive definition, grab the fifth parameter (the transclude function) and call it with the DOM manipulation we already wrote: